 The playback controls are to the left of the master output controls and are similarly titled, except instead of "OUT" they are titled "PLAY".
-They are outlined in orange in the example on page 21.
 The playback controls affect the level of audio being played by an application out the currently selected output bus.
 These controls operate the same as the input monitor controls, except there are no pan knobs, solo buttons, or level meters.